 Years of Experience

-Five to nine years of work experience seem to result in median wages of $9.91 per hour.
-Overall, the greater share of Hampton Inn folks have one to four years of experience and earn an average $9.33 per hour.
+Those who have five to nine years of work experience see average pay of about $10.38 per hour.
+Broken down by tenure, the largest share of Hampton Inn employees (57 percent) have one to four years of experience and earn approximately $9.65 per hour on average.

 Certifications and Degrees